Yserz/ChefEC2Repo/environments/README.md

 #Upload the environments to the Chef server:
 use the following command to upload the environments from the chef-workstation to the chef-server:
-`knife environment from file dev.rb knife environment from file prod.rb`
+`knife environment from file dev.rb`
+`knife environment from file prod.rb` and
+`knife environment from file test.rb`